-On my first day of graduate school my professor welcomed us to the counseling program and said, "Welcome to Therapy; where your relationships will never be the same".
+On my first day of graduate school my professor welcomed us to the counseling program and said, "Welcome to the counseling program; where your relationships will never be the same".
 If that ain't the truth, I don't know what is.

 Emily Weis, LPC

 You've spent a fortune earning advanced degrees and specialized trainings to become the best therapist you could become.
 Who woulda thunk that somewhere along the way the weight of vicarious trauma, stress and burnout would have started to eat away at your happiness and damage your relationships.
 Yikes!